Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 ## What to Optimize for?

 * memory
-* how long our stays in background mode before being killed by iOS
+* how long our app stays in background mode before being killed by iOS
 * fitting your project on small mobile devices (Watch!)

 ![inline](allocations.png)